getting-around

 How to Appeal a Fine

-If you believe a fine was issued in error:
+If you believe a fine was issued in error, you have 20 calendar days to appeal.

-Some browsers don't work with Spain's digital certificate portals.
-If Chrome won't open the login, try Safari (Mac) or Firefox/Edge (Windows).
+Submit your appeal online through Sede Electronica Malaga.
+You'll need access via Cl@ve, a Digital Certificate, or DNIe (electronic ID card).
+Some browsers struggle with Spain's digital certificate portals.
+If Chrome won't open the login, try Safari on Mac or Firefox on Windows.

 Exemptions: Who Can Enter Without Restrictions?